Which place is cheaper, Venice or Brussels?

 Because of its large number of kid-friendly activities, Venice is very family-friendly.
 Even for kids, visiting this city is all about soaking up the atmosphere and sense of place.
 It is unlike anywhere else in the world.
 The canals, historic buildings, gondolas, and plazas offer a special environment, even for kids who may be burned out from exploring cities.
 Attractions that appeal to kids include visiting the prisons at Doge's Palace, shopping for masks, and taking a ride on a gondola.

-Venice makes for a terrific place to visit as a couple.
+Venice is fantastic couple's destination with fun and romantic activities.
 With its many truly unique romantic experiences, this city makes for a truly memorable honeymoon or romantic getaway.
 Ride a gondola, get lost in the city, and enjoy pasta and music around town to make the experience unlike any other.

-Brussels and Venice are comparable places to visit for backpackers and budget travelers.
+Brussels and Venice are high quality places to visit for backpackers and budget travelers.

 Backpackers come from all over to visit Brussels.
 The city has an active nightlife and a number of hostels that are great for backpackers, but do take note that some areas can get a bit rough at night, so make sure you understand where you are.